trustgrid/docs/content/en/docs/operations/flow-logs/index.md

 #### Configure Bucket Policy

 Below is an example Bucket Policy with the required permissions to push flow logs to your S3 bucket.
-Be sure you replace `example-flowlogs` in lines 19 & 20 with the name of your bucket and [add this bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html) to your S3 bucket.
+Be sure you replace `example-flowlogs` in lines 19 & 20 with the name of your bucket and [add this bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html) to your S3 bucket. **A customized policy is automatically generated in the portal for ease of use after you populate the Account ID and Bucket Name.**

 <pre class="line-numbers language-json" data-line="19-20">
 <code>{